grolston/aws-github-akm/README.md

 # AWS GitHub AKM

-A serverless AWS Access Key Manager for your GitHub [Encrypted Secrets](https://docs.github.com/en/actions/reference/encrypted-secrets).
+An AWS serverless management tool for AWS Access Key Manager and your GitHub [Encrypted Secrets](https://docs.github.com/en/actions/reference/encrypted-secrets).
+AWS GitHub Secrets Access Key Manager (AWS-GHS-AKM) is a solution to automatically rotate AWS IAM User API Access Keys and then sync those keys into user-defined GitHub repository secrets.

-> **Note:** Lambda runs with Lambda container image.
-Build for dockerfile can be found at [aws-github-akm-docker](https://github.com/grolston/aws-github-akm-docker)

 ## General Use-Case

 You have one to many GitHub repositories that leverage GitHub Action Secrets with the same AWS IAM User Access Key.
 You and/or your security team wants to ensure the following:

 1. The IAM User Access key is rotated frequently at specified time (weekly, daily, hourly)
-2. GitHub Secret within specified repositories are updated/sync when keys are rotated
+2. GitHub Secret within specified repositories are updated/sync'ed when AWS access keys are rotated
 3. IAM User Access Key and GitHub Secrets are managed without need of someone knowing the secret
 4. The access key management solution operates within the AWS environment boundary